mtch99/Ballerz/README.md

 ## How? (technical)

-* [ ] Refactor Searchcreen using react native tab view
+- [ ] Refactor Searchcreen using react native tab view
+    - [x] Create ExploreTabScreen
+    - [ ] Replace the esearcheStack by the ExploreTabScreen in ExploreStack